sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 ![File view with the ownership tab selected in the bottom panel](https://storage.googleapis.com/sourcegraph-assets/docs/own/blob-view-panel.png)

 There is always a single rule in a CODEOWNERS file that determines ownership (if any).
-Next to each of the owners listed in the bottom panel, there is a description: _Owner is associated with a rule in a CODEOWNERS file_.
-This description links to the line containing the responsible rule in the CODEOWNERS file.
+Each owner listed in the bottom panel has a description found by clicking the collapsible arrow: _Owner is associated with a rule in a CODEOWNERS file_.
+Clicking this description links to the line containing the responsible rule in the CODEOWNERS file.

+If any email information has been found for the owner, clicking the mail icon will  start an email to them.

 ## Ownership search